 EXECUTIVE SUMMARY

-The California State Board of Forestry and Fire Protection (Board) formed the Effectiveness Monitoring Committee (EMC) in 2014 to develop and implement a monitoring program to address both watershed and wildlife concerns and to provide a better active feedback loop to policymakers, managers, agencies, and the public.
+The California State Board of Forestry and Fire Protection (Board) formed the Effectiveness Monitoring Committee (EMC) in 2014 to develop and implement a monitoring program to address both watershed and wildlife concerns and to provide a better active feedback loop to policymakers, managers, agencies, and the public as to the impact and effectiveness of state regulations in California’s timberland ecosystems.
 Effectiveness monitoring is necessary to assess whether management practices are achieving the various resource goals and objectives set forth in the California Forest Practice Rules (FPRs), and associated regulations, including other natural resource protection statutes and laws, codes, and regulations (EMC 2013, MacDonald et al. 1991) and is a key component of Adaptive Management (AM).
 Effectiveness monitoring is also a crucial component for complying with the “ecological performance” reporting requirements outlined in Assembly Bill (AB) 1492 (Forest resource management 2012).

-The EMC and the Board developed a suite of critical monitoring questions based on input from a variety of stakeholders and organized them into 11 themes.
-The EMC uses these themes and critical monitoring questions as guidance to solicit and evaluate effectiveness monitoring projects for funding support.
-The goal is to develop a process-based understanding of the effectiveness of FPRs and associated regulations in maintaining and enhancing water quality, and aquatic and wildlife habitats.
-In addition to laying out the critical monitoring questions, the Strategic Plan documents the AM framework utilized by the EMC and the Board to evaluate the impacts of the FPRs and associated regulations to new information based on the results of scientific research and adapt these rules and regulations to new information.
-The Strategic Plan also describes the processes for project solicitation, implementation, and evaluation.
-The EMC will review and update the Strategic Plan every three years and present it to the Board for approval.
+The EMC’s Strategic Plan was first released in 2017 and documents the AM framework utilized by the EMC and the Board to evaluate the impacts of the FPRs and associated regulations based on the results of EMC-funded scientific research, and the process to adapt rules and regulations to new information.
+The Strategic Plan describes the process for project solicitation, implementation, and evaluation.
+The Strategic Plan is reviewed and updated approximately every three years and presented to the Board for approval.
+This 2022 Strategic Plan has been updated to clarify and simplify language and include newly adopted procedures approved by the Board.

-Serving as a companion to the Strategic Plan
+Companion documents that should be consulted along with the Strategic Plan include:

+EMC Charter: The Board-approved Charter (EMC 2013) directs the EMC to implement a collaborative, transparent, and science-based monitoring effort.
+The Charter communicates the goals and objectives of the EMC; describes the membership and structure of the committee; and details meeting organization, rules of conduct, and how the committee acts and communicates with the Board.
+EMC members represent a wide range of natural resource expertise from academia, state and federal agencies, private and state forestland owners, and the public.
+Expertise includes forest management and ecology, hydrology, geology, aquatic ecology, fisheries, wildlife management, and resource monitoring and sampling.

+EMC Research Themes and Critical Monitoring Questions: First drafted in 2017 and updated in 2022, the EMC and the Board adopted a suite of critical monitoring questions based on input from a variety of stakeholders and organized them into 11 themes.
+The goal is to develop a process-based understanding of the effectiveness of FPRs and associated regulations in maintaining and enhancing forest ecosystem function, water quality, and aquatic and wildlife habitats.
+The EMC uses established themes and critical monitoring questions as guidance to the EMC itself and prospective grantees to solicit and evaluate prospective effectiveness monitoring projects for funding support.

-, the EMC Annual Report and Work Plan documents yearly accomplishments by the EMC, tracks changes to EMC membership, documents the project selection process for the year, and provides updates on the status of previously funded monitoring projects.
+EMC Annual Report and Work Plan: Updated annually, EMC accomplishments, changes to EMC membership, project selection process for the year, and updates on the status of previously funded monitoring projects are documented.
 The work products and processes of the EMC include the following:

 Periodically update EMC Strategic Plan for Board consideration.